VIB-CCB-BioIT/VSC_docs/README.md

 [The config file](https://github.com/VIB-CCB-BioIT/VSC_docs/blob/main/files/config) should be added on your local computer/laptop (the one you use to connect to the VSC).
 This file contains all the dedicated and batch nodes from KU Leuven VSC and can be used as a template.
 You have to make specific changes to this file before you can use this.
 Key changes to be made in each block are: vsc_id and, potentially the location of your `id_rsa` file.

-The config file linked above has all compute nodes listed.
-However, many of them are commented out since having many hosts in the configuration file can slow down VS Code by a lot in some versions.
-If this is the case, simply add the hosts that you actually need instead of all of them.
+The config file linked above has all compute nodes listed (that I am aware off).

 ## Installing micromamba
 micromamba is an alternative to (mini)conda, and comes with a faster libsolver.
 You can also install conda with the mamba solver if you prefer.
 For more information check [here](https://docs.vscentrum.be/software/python_package_management.html).